edamame-course/2015-tutorials/final/2015-06-22-EC2_Connection_FileTransfer.md

 date: 2015-06-22 18:44:36
 ---
 #How to Connect and Transfer files to an EC2 instance
-Authored by Jackson Sorenson for EDAMAME2015
+Authored by Jackson Sorensen for EDAMAME2015

 [EDAMAME-2015 wiki](https://github.com/edamame-course/2015-tutorials/wiki)